saluzzi/DLRA-Feedback-Control/README.md

 ## Notes

-- **Adaptive Rank**: When `isAdaptive = true`, the low-rank basis is enriched with information from the Riccati solution to capture control dynamics.
+- **Rank Enrichment**: When `isRankEnrich  = true`, the low-rank basis is enriched with information from the Riccati solution to capture control dynamics.
 - **Riccati Solver**: The Newton–Kleinman routine supports line search; you can toggle `linesearch` and adjust tolerances for convergence behavior.